sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

    :width: 100%

-RowFilter - Remove the rows with empty space
+RowFilter - Removes the rows with empty spaces.
 ------------
-``RowFilter`` processor creates new DataFrame containing the rows that satisfy the condition provided (For example : Removes the rows with empty spaces as shown below)
+``RowFilter`` Processor creates new DataFrame containing the rows that satisfy the condition provided (For example : Removes the rows with empty spaces as shown below)

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^